Hritik003/Hritik003/README.md

 </a>

-# 👨‍💻ABOUT ME
+## 👨‍💻:ABOUT ME

-➡️ hi, I'm Hritik Raj, a passionate in learning tools and technologies.
+-➡️ hi, I'm Hritik Raj, a passionate in learning tools and technologies.
-👨‍🦱 I am a mathematics undergrad at BITS Pilani.
+-👨‍🦱 I am a mathematics undergrad at BITS Pilani.
-💡 exploring new stuff and trying to build my skill.
+-💡 exploring new stuff and trying to build my skill.